Arcitectus/Sanderling/Readme.md

 ### Tutorials and Guides

 People share their tutorials and guides in the [*Show and Tell* section on the BotEngine Forum](https://forum.botengine.org/c/show-and-tell).
 Add the [`guide`](https://forum.botengine.org/tags/guide) tag to your post for best visibility.

-### Adapted and Custom Bots

-If you want more visibility or feedback for your creation, you can post a link to your bot at [https://forum.botengine.org/c/show-and-tell](https://forum.botengine.org/c/show-and-tell).
-You can also have your bot added to the [bot catalog](https://forum.botengine.org/c/bot-catalog) by posting a link to the bot code on GitHub.

 ### Issues